Create distilled text models for PaLM

 • Encryption (optional) Choose to use a Google-managed encryption key or a customer-managed encryption key (CMEK).
 A CMEK is available for encryption only in the us-central1 region.
 In all other available regions, a Google-managed encryption key is used.
 For more information, see CMEK overview.

 • Service account (optional) Choose a a user-managed service account.
 A service account determines which Google Cloud resources your service code can access.
-If you don't choose a service account, then a Google-managed service account is used that includes permissions appropriate for most models.
+If you don't choose a service account, then a service agent is used that includes permissions appropriate for most models.

 6. Click Continue